-The state’s Office of Student Financial Assistance requires student to have a current FAFSA(fafsa.ed.gov) on file and offers grant, scholarship and waivers for residents of the Commonwealth.
+The state’s Office of Student Financial Assistance requires student to have a current FAFSA (fafsa.ed.gov) on file and offers grant, scholarship and tuition credits for residents of the Commonwealth.

 The Foundation administers a large array of scholarships for students from Western Massachusetts.
 FAFSA and the Foundation’s application are required for consideration.
 Please also visit the community foundation in your hometown or region for other opportunities available to you.

 This website will help you find community foundations in your hometown or region.

 The City of Boston Scholarship Fund offers scholarship to outstanding Boston residents with financial need to further their education.

 Scholarships administered by the University of Massachusetts Office of the President.

 The Alumni Association offers over 100 annual scholarship awards for UMass Amherst students.